 If you can’t take it and you simply must scratch, try not to use your fingernails.
 Instead, rub, pat, tap, or tightly hold the itchy area.
 You can also gently pinch your skin.

 It helps to keep your nails short so you’re less likely to break your skin if you do scratch.
 You can also try wearing gloves to bed to protect your skin while you’re asleep.

 You can try a few other things to deal with the urge to scratch:

 Avoid “itch triggers.”
 Whether it’s a wool sweater, hot room, or a certain cleaning product, know what sets off your skin, then try to steer clear.

 Cool off.
 A wet compress or cold shower can ease the itching.

 Take care of your skin.
 Dry skin will make itching worse.
 Don’t take long, hot showers or baths.
-Use a gentle, scent-free lubricating soap, and stay away from perfumed products.
+Use a gentle, scent-free hydrating cleanser, and stay away from perfumed products.

 Apply lotion.
 At least once a day, use moisturizing cream to soothe your itchy skin.
 Your doctor may suggest something that has menthol or calamine in it to cool your skin.

 Ask your doctor.
 If over-the-counter creams don’t work, ask about prescription meds.
 For example, corticosteroids can help ease the itch from eczema and psoriasis.
 If it’s caused by nerve pain, like with multiple sclerosis, an antidepressant or anti-seizure drug might work.